 Detailed user instructions for all centrally-bookable classrooms are available via the Classroom Information Database and on a printed laminated page in each classroom (on the lectern / front desk).

 If you're scheduled to teach in a particular classroom, hold your UCT staff card to the black proximity reader box attached to the safe.
 Hold the safe door as you tap your card to the reader, as it might swing open suddenly, which may cause injury.

 If no proximity reader is attached to the safe, get the safe key from your department or the individual who booked the classroom for you.

 If you need additional tables, please ask one of the Campus Cleaning Service staff in the vicinity to assist you.

-The Classroom Renewal Project has been upgrading centrally-bookable UCT classrooms.
-The equipment installed in each venue is dependent on the venue size.
-Some classrooms are still due to be upgraded before the project officially closes.
-See: List of upgraded classrooms.
+Over a five-year period, the Classroom Renewal Project upgraded centrally-bookable UCT classrooms.
+The equipment installed in each venue was dependent on the venue size.
+For more information, see the list of upgraded classrooms.

-Note that only centrally-bookable classrooms will be upgraded – not classrooms managed by faculties/departments.
+Note that only centrally-bookable classrooms were upgraded – not classrooms managed by faculties/departments.